jburguete/mpcotool/README.md

 > $ ./compare simulated_file data_file result_file

 * The calibration is performed with a sweep brutal force algorithm.

 * The experimental data files are:
 > 27-48.txt
 > 42.txt
 > 52.txt
 > 100.txt

+* Templates to get input files to simulator for each experiment are:
+> template1.js
+> template2.js
+> template3.js
+> template4.js

 * The variables to calibrate, ranges, c-string format and sweeps number to perform are:
 > alpha1, [179.70, 180.20], %.2lf, 4